Controlling effective field contributions to laser-induced magnetization precession by heterostructure design

 Our experiment demonstrates the crucial role of laser-induced strain as driving mechanism of magnetization precession and highlights heterostructure design as a promising approach to tune the efficiency of driving the magnetization precession that is central to pave the way towards coherent magnetization switching via strain.
 In this publication, the heterostructure serving as effective tuneable transducer consists of simple metals and an insulating layer blocking the heat transport via electrons.
-In future applications, the controllable manipulation of buried layers by heterostructures may be extended by utilizing materials with stress generation mechanisms or heat transport properties tunable by external parameters such as temperature or electric and magnetic fields.
+In future applications, the controlled manipulation of buried layers by heterostructures can be extended.
+Multi-pulse coherent-control scenarios can exploit the counteracting influence of demagnetization and strain\cite{matt2023c}.
+A broader range of functional heterostructures can profit from our analysis when choosing materials with stress generation mechanisms or heat transport properties that can be tuned by external parameters such as temperature or electric and magnetic fields.